Fire and rescue services

 If there's a natural disaster, follow the advice of local authorities.

-There's lots of seismic activity on the Canary Island of El Hierro.
+Volcanic eruptions have occurred in the past.
+There's seismic activity on the Canary Island of El Hierro.
 The risk level set by local authorities is Green, which is level 1 of 3.

 More information: